dxrcy/cttab/README.md

 ### Open on new tab (Online)

+Easier option, but less easy to use long term.

 1. Download '[New Tab Redirect](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/)' from Firefox addons
 2. Click the ☰ hamburger icon in the top right
 3. Press 'Addons and Themes' from the drop-down menu